rclone/rclone/docs/content/docs.md

 source, including deleting files if necessary.
 Since this can cause data loss, test first with the `--dry-run` flag.

+Note that files in the destination won't be deleted if there were any errors at any point.

 ### rclone ls remote:path ###

 List all the objects in the the path with size and path.